 - Women’s Justice Circle (in partnership with Intercommunity Peace & Justice Center)

-The computer lab is free to any woman earning less than $21,048 per year, open Monday through Friday, 9 a.m. to 4 p.m., except holidays.
+The computer lab is free to any low-income woman, open Monday through Friday, 9 a.m. to 4 p.m., except holidays.
 First-time users, please contact us at:

 When you successfully complete Jubilee’s program you are always welcome back to visit, use the computer lab, take job and life skills classes, or shop for clothes at the boutique.
 We strongly encourage our alumnae to stay connected and take advantage of the services available at Jubilee.